 Sorrento Villa: a unique piece of art

 From the window, Capri is so near, Naples is just in front of you, and Vesuvius is your neighbor.
 From the Sorrento Villa, a great 60’s house built on the Punta Lagno cliff, the Mediterranean light shines even at night.
 Under the stars, the curves and lines of the amazing scenery are continuously on stage and follow you like phantoms, room after room, step after step, terrace after terrace.
 Yet you are not dreaming, you are just staying for a while in one of the finest properties on the bay of Naples.
-Let’s take a tour with Kristine, a 38 year old architect, who is inspired by her family house.
+Let’s take a tour with Kristine Standnes, a 38-year-old architect, who is inspired by her family house.

 Kristine, your villa is a fine example of 70’s architecture.
 What is the story of this atypical house?

 Kristine Standnes: “This house was built by the Italian architect Michele Capobianco in 1964 and inspired by Scandinavian architecture and way of life.
 At that time, in this area, such a high, white structure with curves and pillars was very new and unconventional.
 Not to mention the inside, with all these different colored ceramic tiled floors.
 It creates contrast and unity at the same time.
 Then, in the late 80’s, my family built an extension that was slightly different but similar.
 They kept the same window angles but introduced stone floors and asked the Neapolitan artist Carlo Alfano to create a piece of art as a junction between the new and the old house.
 But the spirit remains the same with the white walls, the pieces of art in each room, and large windows overlooking nature.”